Placeholder canvas

 Also read: How To Create WordPress Custom Widgets

-Best Practices for Managing Subpages in WordPress
+Best Practices to Link Subpages to Parent Pages in WordPress

 Managing your subpages effectively is essential for maintaining a well-organized and user-friendly website.
 In this section, we will discuss some best practices to help you manage your subpages in WordPress.

-Keeping Your Subpages in WordPress Organized
+1. Keep Your Subpages in WordPress Organized

 Subpage in WordPress